-The government's inferior performance on several intermediate indicators suggests that monitoring and implementation of the program may have been compromised in other ways besides the difficulty in filling vacancies.
-Consistent with Duflo et al. (2012), hiring of contract teachers in government schools showed more evidence of nepotism and local capture, schools in the government treatment arm received fewer monitoring visits, and teachers experienced longer salary delays.
-Though of these intermediate indicators, only salary delays were significantly, negatively correlated with improvements in pupil test performance.
+We further show that monitoring and implementation of the program may have been compromised in several ways in the government treatment arm.
+Duflo et al. (2012a) find that nepotism and local capture undermine contract teacher performance.
+We show that nepotism and local capture are significantly higher in schools in the government treatment arm, but fail to replicate any correlation between these variables and test score gains.
+We also find that schools in the government treatment arm received fewer monitoring visits, and teachers experienced longer salary delays, though of these intermediate indicators, only salary delays were significantly, negatively correlated with improvements in pupil test performance.